JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

 - In other words, even floating-point types are also represented as `0`'s and `1`'s
   - _Going from a binary representation to the float representation requires to follow the [procedure stipulated by IEEE](https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/)_
   - **Will not be discussed**

+---

+## Initialization

+### Braced Initialization (Recommended)

+The first type of initialization we will look at is braced initialization.

+- The syntax is just putting the initalizer value in a pair of curly braces: `{value}`